CtwoC/spert_torchserve/README.md

 ```

 ## Get your pretrained model
-Train your own model with [SpERT](https://github.com/lavis-nlp/spert) or download model trained by CoNLL04 from [Huggingface](https://huggingface.co/Zichuu/spert/tree/main).
-You can also save your own model at Huggingface.
+Train your own model with [SpERT](https://github.com/lavis-nlp/spert) or use model trained by CoNLL04 from [Huggingface](https://huggingface.co/Zichuu/spert/tree/main).
 Only pytorch_model.bin is required to be archived.
 [Download it here](https://drive.google.com/file/d/1El0v_0xEblpSRDIQ_6lxI6ZnvxqEYVBa/view?usp=sharing) and save it into model directory.

+You can also save your own model at Huggingface with large file storage.

 ## Archive your model
 Before serving model, pack the model and other configs into a .mar file.